Do insurance companies use drones to spy?

 Protecting Yourself Against Drones

 Staying proactive is the best way to establish a solid claim.
 The Ortiz Law Firm represents claimants through all stages of the appeal process, so it is never too early to consult with us.
-The Ortiz Law Firm offers a free consultation with no obligation to use our firm.
-During the call, you can ask any questions you have, and we will answer them.
-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-To see how we can help you win your long-term disability case, call us at (888) 321- 8131.
+Our office offers a free consultation with no obligation to use our firm.
+During the call, you can ask any questions you have about the use of drones by the insurance carrier in your claim, and we will answer them.
+The Ortiz Law Firm has successfully represented people in disability cases across the United States, and we have taken on all of the major insurers such as Cigna/New York Life, Unum, Lincoln, Standard, and MetLife.

 For legal advice and to see how we can help you win your long-term disability insurance claim, call us at (888) 321- 8131.
 We offer a free case evaluation to claimants whose benefits have been wrongfully denied or terminated.